GreptimeTeam/docs/docs/user-guide/clients/authentication.md

 # Authentication

-GreptimeDB has a simple built-in mechanism for authentication, allowing users to config either a fixed account for handy usage, or an account file for multiple user accounts.
+Authentication occurs when a user attempts to connect to the database.
+GreptimeDB offers a simple built-in mechanism for authentication, allowing users to configure either a fixed account for convenient usage or an account file for multiple user accounts.
+By passing in a file, GreptimeDB loads all users listed within it.

-Authentication happens when a user tries to connect to the database in the frontend (or standalone if using standalone mode).
-GreptimeDB supports passing in a file and loads all users listed within the file.
 GreptimeDB reads the user and password on each line using `=` as a separator, just like a command-line config.
 For example:

 ```
 greptime_user=greptime_pwd